 Here are some things I loved about visiting Paris in winter:First thing you’ll notice if you come to Paris in January?
 All the SOLDES signs.
 There are HUGE monthlong sales in the months of January and July each year.
 If you want to shop, this is the time to come to Paris!

 Another treat you get from visiting Paris in the winter?
 Ice skating at the Hotel de Ville.
 It’s a lovely backdrop — and if you want to skate with just adults, it’s open until midnight on the weekends.

 After you’ve had enough of the cold, head inside to a Museum — Paris has PLENTY of them.
 On this trip to Paris, I made my first visit ever to the modern art museum at the Centre Pompidou — also known as Beaubourg.
 It’s a fantastic collection with an almost obscene number of Picassos, and well worth visiting for the views from the top alone.

 Throughout the cold, you’ll want some hearty meals to keep you warm.
 Whenever I go to France, I try to have magret de canard — roasted duck breast — at least once.
 This one was served in a buttery fig sauce.
 Just heavenly.

-Think the quintessentially Parisian activity of sitting outside at a cafe and drinking wine (not to mention chain-smoking and scribbling in a notebook) is limited to the warmer months?
+No matter what the weather’s like, you’ll get a panorama of the city from the top of Montmartre.Think the quintessentially Parisian activity of sitting outside at a cafe and drinking wine (not to mention chain-smoking and scribbling in a notebook) is limited to the warmer months?
 Think again.
 It’s even nicer in the winter because they put out the massive heat lamps.